Maximiliano Meza (footballer, born 1992)

-Maximiliano Eduardo Meza (born 15 December 1992) is an Argentine professional footballer who plays as a winger for River Plate.
+Maximiliano Eduardo Meza (born 15 December 1992) is an Argentine professional footballer who plays as a winger or attacking midfielder for Argentine Primera Division club Independiente.

 Club career

 Gimnasia

 Meza, off a stint with Club Cambá Porá, was promoted into Gimnasia y Esgrima's first-team in 2012 and subsequently made his professional debut on 10 December against Deportivo Merlo in the Primera B Nacional, he made fourteen league appearances in total in Gimansia's promotion-winning season of 2012–13.
 In the following season, Meza became a regular for the club as he made thirty-six appearances and scored five goals; the first five goals of his career.
 Over the next three league campaigns he made fifty-three appearances in all competitions while scoring seven goals, the last coming versus Colón on 23 May 2016.

 Independiente

 On 18 September 2016, a week after making his 100th league appearance for Gimnasia, he left the club to sign for fellow Primera División club Independiente.
 His Independiente debut came in a 2016 Copa Sudamericana Round of 16 match against Brazilian side Chapecoense on 22 September.
 During the 2017–18 season, Meza made nine appearances and scored three goals in Independiente's 2017 Copa Sudamericana winning campaign.